-CG-OES Policy Letter 01-16 provides guidelines for the training of personnel on vessels subject to the International Code for Ships Operating in Polar Waters (Polar Code).
+CG-CVC Policy Letter 01-16 provides guidelines for the training of personnel on vessels subject to the International Code for Ships Operating in Polar Waters (Polar Code).
 “Polar Waters” are defined as including the Arctic and Antarctic.
 The latter are defined as follows:

 - Antarctic Waters are those waters south of 60° South.